RESIDENCY IN PRIMARY EYE CARE / OCULAR DISEASE - DEPARTMENT OF VETERANS AFFAIRS

 Requirements for Residency Completion and Awarding of Certificate

-- The resident is required to keep a detailed log and report the following: Patient Encounter and Diagnosis Log, Faculty Evaluation, Referral Log, Activity Log, Reading Log, and Final Evaluation of Residency Program.
+- The resident is required to keep a detailed log and report the following quarterly: Patient Encounter and Diagnosis Log (or VA CPRS Encounter Activity Report), Referral Log, Activity Log, Reading Log, Faculty Evaluations, Program Evaluations, and Final Evaluation of Residency Program.
 All of the submissions will be reviewed by the Asst.
 Dean of Residencies and the Residency Coordinator.

 - The resident is required to provide patient care services at a minimum of 1200 patient encounters at a level deemed satisfactory to the Chief of Optometry / Residency Coordinator in line with the highest levels of current optometric standards of practice.